 This set of sessions will work through all of the most critical, fundamental questions.
 It’s the perfect place to start for those new to Marxism.

-Gender and Sexuality
+Gender and sexual oppression

 Gender conditions every aspect of our lives.
 It affects how you're expected to work, talk, dress, live.
 But gender is not some innate, biological difference.
 It is itself constructed by the society in which we live.
 Come to this stream to talk about where gender and sexual oppression come from and how we can fight to end it.

-Radical Aboriginal History
+Radical Indigenous History and Issues

 Australian capitalism was built on the oppression of Aboriginal people.
 This was met with resistance at every step - from fighting against invasion in 1788, to land rights, to the campaigns against Black deaths in custody today.
 This is not only an inspiration to anyone fighting the system, it raises important questions about how Aboriginal liberation can be won.